guildai/guildai/guild/tests/copy-sourcecode.md

 ## Source code for Python scripts

 When running a Python script, Guild generates a model proxy that is used to run the script.
-The proxy uses a special `sourcecode` spec that limits the source code copied to text files in the current directory.
+The proxy uses the default rules for copying source code.

 For our sample project, there is no sourcecode configuration for `hello.py`: